4 Reasons Why Do Dogs Lick When You Blow in Their Face

 When this occurs, the majority of dogs will respond in their natural intuitive manner to being blown on by withdrawing their bodies or turning away in surprise.
 It’s also possible to catch a glimpse of them doing what looks like a brief lick of the air.
 This reflex motion is quite similar to how we blink in response to someone blowing in our eyes when we are scared.
 Licking is a common anxiety behavior in many dogs.

-3. Dogs pick up a lot of information from your breath.
+3. Dogs pick up a lot of information from your breath

 Just as dogs like to sniff the air (as well as each other’s bottoms), they do this to pick up more information about the world around them.
-Although a blow in the face may be startling or provoke an undesirable response, some pup’s may lick afterward to try to snatch up any additional information they can from the air you just blew at them.
+Although a blow in the face may be startling or provoke an undesirable response, some pups may lick afterward to try to snatch up any additional information they can from the air you just blew at them.

 It makes perfect sense when you take into account the fact that a dog’s nose has 300 million olfactory receptors.
 It is because of this that they have such an incredible sense of smell, one that is almost ten thousand times more accurate than our own.

-4. Dogs don’t find it comfortable when you get too near to them and face to face.
+4. Dogs don’t find it comfortable when you get too near to them and face-to-face

 When you decide to blow in a dog’s face, this also means that you need to be incredibly close to them, directly in their face and violating their personal space.
 It is not uncommon for a dog to respond to this action by snarling, snapping, howling, or even attacking the person who is blowing on them if they are already sensitive about not feeling cornered or having their space invaded.